J535D165/CoronaWatchNL/README.md

 For (interactive) applications based on these datasets, have a look at the [applications folder](/applications).
 For predictive models based on these datasets, check out the parallel repository [CoronaWatchNL Extended](https://github.com/J535D165/CoronaWatchNLExtended).
 Please note that the intention of these (too) simplistic models - made by CoronaWatchNL volunteers - is to show how the data can be used for modelling,  *not* to answer specific hypotheses or follow scientific protocol.

 Please see the [Remarks](REMARKS.md) document for notes about the datasets.
 Do you have remarks?
-Please let us know
+Please let us know.

 ### Geographical datasets

 #### Reference time: 10:00 AM

-These datasets describe the new and cumulative number of confirmed, hospitalized and deceased COVID-19 cases.
-Every day, the data is retrieved from the central database [OSIRIS](https://www.rivm.nl/sniv/handleiding-osiris) at 10:00 AM by RIVM.
-The datasets are categorized by their geographical level (national, provincial, municipal).
+These datasets describe the new and cumulative number of confirmed, hospitalized, and deceased COVID-19 cases.
+Every day, RIVM retrieves the data from the central database [OSIRIS](https://www.rivm.nl/sniv/handleiding-osiris) at 10:00 AM.
+Here, the datasets are categorized by their geographical level (i.e., national, provincial, municipal).

-For more detail about the specific structure of the geographical datasets, have a look at the `data-geo`[codebook](/data-geo/README.md). <br/>
+For more detail about the specific structure of these geographical datasets, have a look at the `data-geo`[codebook](/data-geo/README.md). <br/>

 | Dataset | Source | Variables |
 |---|---| --- |